Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 He rolled up the scroll gave it back to the attendant and sat down.
 And the eyes of all in the synagogue were fixed on him.
 And he began to say to them, ‘Today this Scripture has been fulfilled in your hearing – Luke 4:17-21

 In the last verse of this passage, we can see that Jesus Himself confirms how the Scripture is being fulfilled in their midst through Him –– that He is the Messiah that the people are waiting for.
-That Jesus is who will free all of humanity from the bondage of sin and that He is a manifestation of freedom Himself.
+That Jesus will free all of humanity from the bondage of sin and that He is a manifestation of freedom Himself.

-So, true freedom as defined by the Bible can only be found in Christ.
+So, true freedom, as defined by the Bible, can only be found in Christ.
 And we, as God’s people, should always seek Christ to experience freedom from all things chaotic –– freedom from things that will keep us away from God.

 Fourth of July Sermons: Godly Freedom